HenrikBengtsson/matrixStats/revdep/problems.md

       See the note in ?`:::` about the use of this operator.
     ```

-# visualFields

-Version: 0.4.3

-## In both

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: 'Ivan Marin-Franch <ivan.marin@uv.es>'

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

 # wateRmelon

 Version: 1.20.3

 ## In both

-*   R CMD check timed out

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: 'Leo <lschal@essex.ac.uk>'

-    Unknown, possibly mis-spelled, fields in DESCRIPTION:
-      'Tue Mar 22 11'

-    The Title field should be in title case, current version then in title case:
-    'Illumina 450 methylation array normalization and metrics' 'Illumina 450 Methylation Array Normalization and Metrics'

-    The Description field should start with a capital letter.

-    The Date field is over a month old.

-    This build time stamp is over a month old.

-    Size of tarball: 14917546 bytes
-    ```

 *   checking package dependencies ...
 NOTE
     ```